Zingzy/fluentToast/README.md

 - Persistant Toats
 - Custom sound alerts
 - Toast Icon
+- Closing Animation

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!
-Feel free to open a PR or submit an issue.
+Feel free to [open a PR](https://github.com/Zingzy/fluentToast/pulls) or [submit an issue](https://github.com/Zingzy/fluentToast/issues/new).

+You may also join the [Discord Server](https://spoo.me/discord) to discuss new features, issues and more.

 ---